bespoken/skill-testing-ml/docs/TestRunner.md

 ```

-TestRunner will emit events before and after each testcase of the file, use subsribe method to add callbacks and listen for the events. "message" event will be fired before the execution and "result" after that.
+TestRunner will emit events before and after each test interaction is run in the file, use subscribe method to add callbacks and listen for the events. "message" event will be fired before each interaction, and result will be sent back after each reply.

 ```
 const messageCallback = (error, test, context) => {};